 Courses & Resources

 Ready, Set Invest: A Crash Course on Being Ready to Invest – This is a best-seller (2-hour class) all about how to be PREPARED to invest.
-To get on the waiting list for the August 2020 edition of this workshop, click here.
+To get on the waiting list for the next edition of this workshop, click here.